 History.
-In 1986, the U.S. Congress established a program to provide loans to eligible borrowers for consolidating their Guaranteed Loans.
+In 1986, the U.S. Congress established a program to provide loans to eligible borrowers for consolidating their guaranteed loans.
 Amendments to the Consolidation Loan Program were made in 1992, 1993 and 1998.

 Eligibility.
 Under the Consolidation Loan Program, an eligible borrower means a borrower with outstanding FFELP indebtedness who, at the time of application, is in repayment status or in a grace period preceding repayment, or is a delinquent or defaulted borrower who will reenter repayment through loan consolidation.
 An eligible borrower also cannot be subject to a judgment or a wage garnishment with respect to FFELP loans.
 Prior to July 1, 1994, a borrower also had to have an outstanding balance of at least \$7,500 in FFELP loans to be eligible for consolidation.
 This \$7,500 threshold was eliminated for loans consolidated on or after July 1, 1994.
 A lender may make a Consolidation Loan to an eligible borrower at the request of the borrower.
-An eligible borrower may also obtain a Consolidation Loan from the Secretary under the Federal Direct Student Loan Program if the borrower is unable to obtain a FFELP Consolidation Loan or is unable to obtain a FFELP Consolidation Loan having income-sensitive repayment terms acceptable to such borrower.
+An eligible borrower may also obtain a Consolidation Loan from the Secretary under the Federal Direct Student Loan Program if the borrower is unable to obtain a FFELP Consolidation Loan or is unable to obtain a FFELP Consolidation Loan stude to such borrower.
 Title IV loans (NDSL/Perkins) and loans made under Subpart I of Part A of Title VII of the Public Health Service Act may also be consolidated with FFELP Loans.

-A married couple, each of whom has loans, may be treated as an individual borrower if such couple agrees to be held jointly and severally liable for the repayment of their Consolidation Loan, without regard to the amounts of the respective loan obligations that are to be consolidated and without regard to any subsequent change that may occur in such couple's marital status.
+Prior to July 1, 2006, a married couple, each of whom has loans, may be treated as an individual borrower if such couple agrees to be held jointly and severally liable for the repayment of their Consolidation Loan, without regard to the amounts of the respective loan obligations that are to be consolidated and without regard to any subsequent change that may occur in such couple's marital status.
+HERA deleted this provision for Consolidation Loan applications received on or after July 1, 2006.